 Physically, alcohol and most substances actually change the chemistry of the brain, causing intensely uncomfortable withdrawal symptoms.
 While many people have the best intentions, self-detox comes with many risks and can be life-threatening if conducted improperly or without medical supervision.
 By definition, self-detox also cannot provide the support needed for sustainable sobriety and lasting recovery.
 Discover why you need to detox medically:

-WE ACCEPT INSURANCE
+WE ACCEPT MOST PRIVATE INSURANCE

 We are in-network with Blue Cross Blue Shield & Cigna.